npnl/ASNR_2019/README.md

 ## DATA AND CODE TO DOWNLOAD:

-Github code and data to be updated - follow us on Twitter for updates @NPNLatUSC, @JamesMFinley, @Keith_Lohse!
+Github code and data to be updated by Monday Oct 14.
+It can be added here to this Github repository once available.
+Follow us on Twitter for updates: @NPNLatUSC, @JamesMFinley, @Keith_Lohse!

-Optional: ATLAS Stroke MRI and Lesion Mask Dataset: http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html
+Optional: ATLAS Stroke MRI and Lesion Mask Dataset: http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html (Please allow at least 1 day for processing).